avivasolutionsnl/sitecore-docker/README.md

 Run Sitecore 9 (with XConnect) using Docker and Windows containers.

 # Disclaimer
 This repository contains experimental code that we use in development setups.
 We do not consider the current code in this repository ready for production.
-Hopefully this will help you to get easily up and running with Sitecore and Docker.
+Hopefully this will help you to get up and running with Sitecore and Docker.
 Please feel free to provide feedback by creating an issue, PR, etc.

 # Requirements
 - Windows 10 update 1709 (with Hyper-V enabled)